radlinskii/junior-interpreter/README.md

 - [x] running with file as an argument
 - [x] one-line comments
 - [x] multiple-lines comments
-- [ ] return statement only permitted in function's body
+- [x] return statement only permitted in function's body
-- [ ] return mandatory in function's body
+- [x] return mandatory in function's body
+- [x] return statement can be empty if we don't want to return anything
+- [ ] forbid reassigning variable
+- [ ] forbid redeclaring variable
 - [ ] ?? merge TRUE and FALSE tokens into one BOOLEAN token with different value